ekr/draft-fossaceca-dult-finding/draft-fossaceca-dult-finding.md

 2) __Accessory in Nearby Owner Mode__

 In this phase, the Accessory `ACC` is within Bluetooth range of the Owner Device `OD`.
-In this phase, Finder Devices `FDs` SHALL NOT generate location reports to send to the Crownsourced Network `CN`.
-The Accessory SHALL behave as defined in {{DultDoc3}}.
+In this phase, Finder Devices `FDs` SHALL NOT generate location reports to send to the Crowdsourced Network `CN`.
+The Accessory SHALL behave as defined in {{DultDoc3}}. [[OPEN ISSUE: Need to make sure that walking around with an AirTag in Nearby Mode does not allow for stalking]]

 3) __Accessory in Separated (Lost) Mode__